JosiahCastillo/Azure-SIEM-Map/README.md

 ![Accessing_the_Honeypot_1](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/e8d628b5-ec8a-456c-ac89-94359fb7098d)

 To do this, I navigated to the Virtual Machine service and selected my honeypot.
 Then, on the right side under "Essentials", I copied the honeypot's public IP.
+Next, I use the IP to RDP into my honeypot to I can start exposing the VM to the internet.
+When loggin in, I also had to use my admin credentials from step 1 part 3.

 ![Accessing_the_Honeypot_2](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/0d61b209-ccb2-429c-b6f5-66731528da16)